On the Beta Transformation

 The zeta function, and a lap-counting function, are given by Lagarias\cite{Lagarias94}.
 The Hausdorff dimension, the topological entropy and general notions of topological pressure arising from conditional variational principles is given by Daniel Thompson\cite{Thompson10}.
 A proper background on this topic is given by Barreira and Saussol\cite{Barreira01}.

-None of the topics or results cited above are made use of, or further expanded on, or even touched on below.
-That's mostly because what follows below is just a ... different perspective on the topic.
-Not intentionally so; it just happened to come out that way.
+None of the topics or results cited above are made use of, or further expanded on, or even touched on in the following.
+This is not intentional, but rather a by-product of different goals. {}